 As an organisation we are committed to being best in class by operating ethically and responsibly and with a culture of giving back to society, maintaining our strong family values and sense of making a difference.

 We are transparent and regularly review our recruitment processes, ensuring full and stringent verification for all labour providers used.

 A culture of openness and accountability is essential with a robust and confidential whistle-blowing policy firmly in place.
 Our zero-tolerance approach extends to all persons working for us or on our behalf in any capacity.

-There is annual circulation to all employees of the company code of conduct, code of ethics, whistle-blowing policy and insider trading policy to further reinforce our stance.
+All our employees upon joining the company receive our Handbook of Employment from our Human Resources Department, which explains our code of conduct, code of ethics, whistle-blowing policy and insider trading policy to further reinforce our stance.

 All new employees are made aware of our ethical and compliance standards.
 As part of this process they are made aware of the indicators that would signal human trafficking and forced labour and how to report and deal with such an instance.

 Any recruiters who we engage with for the supply of temporary workers must be licensed by the GangmastersLabour Abuse Authority (GLAA) and will work to the same strict standards as per our own operating procedures.